AIR FORCE PERSONNEL CENTER

 On Aug.
 29, 2006, the Air and Space Expeditionary Force Center, Langley AFB, Va., became a direct reporting unit of the Personnel Center.
 The AEF Center inactivated as a separate unit and its function merged with others in AETC related to deployments to become an AFPC directorate on Oct.
 1, 2007.

 In 2012, U.S. Air Force, Deputy Chief of Staff for Manpower, Services and Personnel announced the consolidation of Air Force Personnel Center, Air Force Manpower Agency and Air Force Services Agency as part of an Air Force efficiencies initiative.
-The consolidation allowed the A1 community to streamline processes, identify efficiencies, and reduce overhead.
+The consolidation allowed the personnel, manpower and services community to streamline processes, identify efficiencies, and reduce overhead.
 In this consolidation, we will optimize our ability to provide a full range of products and services for human resource management utilizing a flexible and multi-skilled workforce.

 Point of Contact